cyberfanta/DesafioBetterfly/README.md

 With architecture MVP (Model View Presenter) to make sure that the app will make its best to show the content with no delay to the user.

 ## License 📄
-This proyect is under license (Creative Commons) - please check the file [LICENSE.md](LICENSE.md) for details
+This proyect is under license (Apache License) - please check the file [LICENSE.md](LICENSE.md) for details

 ## Author ✒️
 * **Julio César León** - *Initial Work* - [Julio León](https://github.com/cyberfanta)